apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/auditing_architecture.md

 _Auditing was disabled by default until a fix was implemented._

 The memory leak has been fixed using a new class `org.apache.hadoop.util.WeakReferenceMap` to store a map of thread IDs to active spans.
-When the S3A fileystem is closed, its audit manager service is stopped and all references to spans removed from the map of thread ID to span.
+When the S3A filesystem is closed, its audit manager service is stopped and all references to spans removed from the map of thread ID to span.